faenrandir/a_careful_examination/documents/threefold-nature-of-the-church/retentive_socialization/retentive_socialization_and_indoctrination_in_the_LDS_church.md

 [Worthiness interviews are regularly conducted](https://www.reddit.com/r/mormon/comments/3dqj2m/here_are_the_13_questions_lds_bishops_will_ask/).
 Those considered unworthy on some level may not be allowed to participate in ordinances, and this may carry some social stigma.
 Others may notice if a person does not pass or take the sacrament, for instance.

 Interviews occur at expected intervals and can lead to intense pressure to conform to the LDS program.
-Consider, for instance, the pressure to conform felt by [Kip Eliason](http://thoughtsonthingsandstuff.com/a-latter-day-tragedy-suicide-over-masturbation/) and Steven ([as related by NewNameNoah](https://www.youtube.com/watch?v=Xliwswh4GGU) [warning: last half contains explicit temple references]).
-NewNameNoah took [hidden-camera footage of his adult worthiness interview](https://youtu.be/4DCeAK6vUb8?t=260) [warning: video may be offensive to LDS members].
+Consider, for instance, the pressure to conform felt by [Kip Eliason](http://thoughtsonthingsandstuff.com/a-latter-day-tragedy-suicide-over-masturbation/) and Steven [as related by NewNameNoah](https://www.youtube.com/watch?v=Xliwswh4GGU) [warning: last half contains explicit temple references].
+A typical adult worthiness interview where the interviewee responds with all the "correct" answers may be found in this [hidden-camera footage](https://youtu.be/4DCeAK6vUb8?t=260) [warning: this video is likely to be offensive to many LDS members].

 Leaders [were recently instructed](https://mormonleaks.io/wiki/index.php?title=File:Area_Council_Meeting_Minutes_-_January-2016-02-10.pdf):